SimonPaske/photo-puzzle-game/README.md

 The **checkWin() function** is called after every move to check if the game is finished.
 If the image squares are in the correct order (0-8), the function replaces the grid of image squares with a full-size picture of the finished puzzle and displays a congratulatory modal message.

-The **reshuffle button** is used to randomize the order of the photos in the game board.
+The **reshuffle button** is used to randomize the order of the photos on the game board.
 When the button is clicked, the shuffleArray() function is called, which loops through the photoArray and swaps each photo with another random photo.
-This creates a randomized order of photos in the game board, making the game more challenging.
+This creates a randomized order of photos on the game board, making the game more challenging.
 Move counter resets after each shuffle.

 The **sound buttons** are used to toggle the music on and off during the game.
 When the "sound on" button is clicked, the playSound() function is called, which plays a soundtrack.
-When the "sound off" button is clicked, the stopSound() function is called, which stops the ssoundtrack.
+When the "sound off" button is clicked, the stopSound() function is called, which stops the soundtrack.
 This provides a more interactive experience for the user and adds to the overall enjoyment of the game

 ---